axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/text/README.md

 # Text

-Allows you to control all the possible axa text styles by a component
+Allows you to control all the possible axa text styles by a component.

+It accepts a simple text as children or a HTML tag like `<p>` or `<span>`.
+Please make sure that only one direct HTML child is provided.

 ## Usage